Posts Tagged :

 Open an account with Star Oilco today and prepare for the next power outage.

 Recent heat waves might have caused power outages.
 Make sure your generators are full for this winter now.
+With dynamic changes in the way power is used in the Pacific Northwest power outages have become more common than ever before.

-Are you prepared for the next emergency?
-Have you filled up since the last time?
 Keeping your back-up generator fueled could be the difference between an inconvenience and a disaster.
 Stay ahead of the next emergency and re-fuel now.

 Remember that ordering diesel for your generator is a specialized service, we will make it easy for you.